 Although we consider loans to owners to be past due if we do not receive payment within 30 days of the due date, we suspend accrual of interest only on those loans that are over 90 days past due.
 We consider loans over 150 days past due to be in default.
 We apply payments we receive for vacation ownership notes receivable on non-accrual status first to interest, then to principal and any remainder to fees.
 We resume accruing interest when vacation ownership notes receivable are less than 90 days past due.
 We do not accept payments for vacation ownership notes receivable during the foreclosure process unless the amount is sufficient to pay all past due principal, interest, fees and penalties owed and fully reinstate the note.
 We write off uncollectible vacation ownership notes receivable against the reserve once we receive title to the vacation ownership products through the foreclosure or deed-in-lieu process or, in Europe or Asia Pacific, when revocation is complete.
-For both non-securitized and securitized vacation ownership notes receivable, we estimated average remaining default rates of 6.92 percent and 6.95 percent as of January 1, 2016 and January 2, 2015, respectively.
-A 0.5 percentage point increase in the estimated default rate would have resulted in an increase in our allowance for loan losses of \$4.7 million as of both January 1, 2016 and January 2, 2015.
+For both non-securitized and securitized vacation ownership notes receivable, we estimated average remaining default rates of 7.09 percent and 6.92 percent as of December 30, 2016 and January 1, 2016, respectively.
+A 0.5 percentage point increase in the estimated default rate would have resulted in an increase in our allowance for loan losses of \$5.0 million and \$4.7 million as of December 30, 2016, respectively.